 Punitive Damages: Always Taxable

-Punitive damages are awarded in some personal injury cases as a means of penalizing especially reckless or harmful behavior.
-These damages are not considered compensation for injury recovery, so they are usually always taxable.
-Even if awarded alongside non-taxable compensatory damages, punitive damages are treated as taxable income.
+In some personal injury cases, punitive damages are awarded as a way to penalize especially reckless or harmful behavior by the defendant.
+These damages are not intended as compensation for injury recovery, and therefore, they are usually always taxable.
+Even if they are awarded alongside non-taxable compensatory damages, the IRS treats punitive damages as taxable income.

 Interest on Settlement Payments: Taxable Income